uvilchis/Uniswap-API/README.md

 - See the front end here! https://uniswap.io/

 # What is it?
-A horizontally scalable database and API, where information about multiple ERC20 tokens can be securely written to and retrieved from.
+A horizontally scalable database and API, where information about multiple ERC20 token exchange smart contracts can be securely written to and retrieved from.

 # How does it work?
 - A server fires requests to the Ethereum blockchain every 15 seconds for information about ERC20 tokens